-Are you wanting to learn or teach your preschooler how to count on their fingers?
+Are you wanting to learn or teach your child how to count on their fingers?
 Check out this free ASL numbers printable.
 It is perfect for homeschool or those learning ASL on their own.

-This free preschool ASL numbers printable covers numbers 0 through 9.
+This free ASL numbers printable covers numbers 0 through 9.
 It is perfect to print or to laminate and reuse over and over.
-There is no sign up of any kind required to print this fun ASL numbers game.

 Why should preschoolers learn ASL?

 Like I said before, I think ASL is a great language for children to learn.
-According to this post from Educational Playcare there are some fantastic benefits for children who are learning ASL including:
+According to this post from Learning Journals there are some fantastic benefits for children who are learning ASL including:

 - +12 IQ point advantage